benmvp/benmvp.com/speaking-engagements.md

 #### [React + ES.next = ♥](http://frontporch.io/ben-ilegbodu)

-Friday, July 19, 2016 at Alamo Theater
+Tuesday, July 19, 2016 at Alamo Theater

 > JavaScript is evolving quickly.
 The ES6 specification was released in 2015 and is quickly being implemented by modern browsers.
 New versions of ECMAScript will now be released on a yearly basis.
 We can leverage ES6 and functionality slated for future versions right now to write even clearer and more concise React code.